-Ranking in the top 1% by citations for field and publication year in Web of Science™, Highly Cited Researchers™ are leading the way in solving the world’s biggest challenges.
+Ranking in the top 1% by citations in the Web of Science™, Highly Cited Researchers™ are renowned for exceptional research influence.
 But what makes them tick?

-In celebration of the Highly Cited Researchers 2019, and as part of our series getting to know researchers across the world, we put the spotlight on 2017, 2018 and 2019 Highly Cited Researcher — Microbiology Professor Edward Holmes FRS FAA, ARC Australian Laureate Fellow, Evolutionary Biologist and Virologist, University of Sydney.
+In celebration of the Highly Cited Researchers 2021, we spotlight on 2017, 2018, 2019, 2020 and 2021 Highly Cited Researcher — Microbiology Professor Edward Holmes FRS FAA, ARC Australian Laureate Fellow, Evolutionary Biologist and Virologist, University of Sydney.

-Edward’s research aims to provide fundamental insights into the breadth and biodiversity of the viral world and reveal the major mechanisms of virus evolution to more accurately assess the types of viruses that are most likely to emerge in human populations.
-Edward shares his thoughts on what it means for his research to be highly cited.
+Edward’s research aims to provide fundamental insights into the breadth and biodiversity of the viral world.
+By revealing the major mechanisms of virus evolution, we can more accurately understand how viruses are able to emerge to cause disease in new hosts.
+In this article, Edward shares his thoughts on what it means for his research to be highly cited.

 Tell us how you came to be a researcher in your field/discipline.